-In Thailand, public procurement contributes 20% of the national economy, which means that promoting a green procurement policy can encourage manufacturers to produce more green products.
+In Thailand, public procurement contributes 20% of the national economy, so promoting a green procurement policy encourages manufacturers to produce more green products.
 Thailand has taken several steps to foster green procurement.
 The Pollution Control Department is tasked by the minister of natural resources and environment to implement the green procurement policy.
 Unlike Japan, Thailand has no legal framework for green procurement.
-Yet, Thailand released two green public procurement (GPP) plans in 2008–2011 and in 2013–2016 (APRSCP, 2014).
-The first GPP plan aimed to promote green procurement in government, with central and local government agencies as target groups (Suksod, 2015; UNEP, 2017).
-The second GPP plan targeted a wider range of groups, including public organisations, universities, private sector, and the public.
-The second GPP plan also encouraged behavioural change so consumption could be more sustainable (Suksod, 2015).
-Although green procurement is voluntary, the two plans have specific goals that must be achieved (Table 1).
+However, it released two green public procurement (GPP) plans in 2008–2011 and in 2013–2016 (APRSCP, 2014).

 First Green Public Procurement Plan | 2008 | 2009 | 2010 | 2011 |